nlarralde13/grandin-consulting/README.md

 ### Manual Linux Deployment (NGINX)

 The site is an SPA and can be hosted anywhere that serves static files.
-For a basic Ubuntu/Debian NGINX setup:
+This repo also includes a small RSS proxy (`/api/rss`) required for the news ticker in production (browsers cannot fetch most RSS feeds directly due to CORS).

+Prereqs:
+- Node.js 18+ on the server (for the RSS proxy)
+- NGINX serving `dist/`

 1. **Build artifacts**
    ```bash